 Brancusi and Noguchi meets

 In preparing for M+ Museum’s Noguchi for Danh Vo: Counterpoint, I realised – Noguchi (1904-1988) was actually bi-racial.
 He was born to an American mother and an absentee Japanese father.
 His father was credited for introducing the Haiku (5-7-5 syllable poem structure) to the Western world.
-Isamu was raised by his progressive writer-educator mother.
+His progressive writer-educator mother raised Isamu and his sister.

 At Columbia University, as Noguchi considered dropping out of school in favor of studying art, his mother supported his decision.
 She reckoned that Art offered more potential for positive impact in the world.
 Surely, Noguchi took this to heart in his far-reaching pursuits of sculpture, design, and even outdoor landscapes in his lifetime.

-Although the Romanian sculptor was known not to keep assistants, Noguchi on a fellowship from the Guggenheim managed to land a six-month stint with him.
+Although the Romanian sculptor did not keep assistants, Noguchi, on a fellowship from the Guggenheim managed to land a six-month stint with him.
 From there, Noguchi takes a piece from Brancusi’s exploration of capturing the energy, the idea of things in simple forms and to tap into different cultural pasts.

 An array of sculptures spanning multiple centuries